 Despite being most famous for his stunning images captured of the American west, Adams also had a lifelong obsession with photos of water and his exhibition – Ansel Adams: Photography from the Mountains to the Sea – perfectly encapsulates this.

-It has been at the National Maritime Museum since November 9th and it is set to be in situ until April 28th so those staying in central London hotels between now and then could consider heading along.
+It has been at the National Maritime Museum since November 9th and it is set to be in situ until April 28th so those staying in The Montcalm London Marble Arch Hotel between now and then could consider heading along.

 Many of the images have never been displayed in the UK before and they range from photos that he took as a youngster to the world famous snaps that he has taken in his lifetime such as the Golden gate before the Bridge.